Giants vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- The Giants have played as the underdog in five of their past 10 games and have gone 4-1 in those contests.
+- The Giants have played as the underdog in six of their past 10 games and have gone 5-1 in those contests.

-- When it comes to the over/under, the Giants and their opponents are 3-6-1 in their previous 10 games.
+- When it comes to the over/under, the Giants and their foes are 4-6-0 in their previous 10 contests.

-- The Giants' ATS record is 1-1-0 over their previous 10 matchups (two of those contests had runlines set by bookmakers).
+- The Giants' record against the spread is 2-1-0 over their previous 10 games (bookmakers set spreads in three of those contests).

 Read More About This Game